-The Ben Davis Conservancy District is a special taxing district created for the sole purpose of transporting sanitary sewage to a treatment plant where it is discharged into White River.
+The Ben Davis Conservancy District is a special taxing district created for the sole purpose of transporting sanitary sewage to a treatment plant.
 The district is generally bounded by the Penn Central Railroad tracks on the north, Minnesota Street on the south, Tibbs Avenue on the east and Lucerne on the west.
 A map included hereafter.
 The district has nothing to do with storm sewage or storm drainage – ONLY sanitary sewage -The sewage is treated by Citizens Energy Group pursuant to a contract between the Conservancy and the City/Citizens Energy Group.

 The Conservancy is owned by the freeholders (property owners of the district) and is controlled by the freeholders through a three person board of directors elected by the freeholders.
 It is not controlled by politicians and operates free of political influence.
 The Conservancy encompasses a large area in Wayne Township in Marion County, Indiana, and contains approximately 6,000 freehold or parcels of real estate.
 Approximately 12,000 to 15,000 people reside in the Conservancy.
 The treatment of the sanitary sewage in the Conservancy is financed by the collection of an ad valorem property tax levied on all real estate within the boundaries.
 Therefore, the higher assessment of a piece of real estate, the more the taxpayer pays for the sanitary sewer service.
 A home worth $165,000 pays more than a home worth $68,000.